-Cooper Sulphate (Blue) + Iron Sulphate (green) + Cooper (brown deposit)
+Copper Sulphate(Blue) + Iron → Iron Sulphate(Green) + Copper+(brown deposit)

-Let us do-8: Observe reaction of Vinegar with Baking soda
+Activity - 8: Observe reaction of Vinegar with Baking soda

 First set up the apparatus has shown in Fig-8.
 Take a teaspoon of vinegar (acetic acid) in a test tube and add a pinch of baking soda (Sodium bi Carbonate) to it.
 If you do not have vinegar, lemon juice can also be used.
 You observe bubbles coming out with a hissing sound.
-Pass this gas through freshly prepared Limewater (Calcium Hydroxide)
+Pass this gas through freshly prepared Limewater (Calcium Hydroxide).

-What is the change you observe?
 Limewater changes to milky white showing that the gas sent into the test tube is Carbon dioxide.

-Vinegar + Baking Soda Carbon dioxide + other substance
+Vinegar + Baking Soda → Carbon dioxide + other substance

-Carbon dioxide + Lime Water - Calcium Carbonate + Water
+Carbon dioxide + Lime Water → Calcium Carbonate + Water